 Some people who start using a CPAP machine will see benefits in a matter of days or weeks.
 Signs that CPAP treatment is working may include:

 Over the long term, other conditions associated with untreated sleep apnea may also improve.
-These may include high blood pressure, heart failure, or diabetes.
+The long-term benefits of CPAP include:

 Symptoms of sleep apnea are usually what lead to CPAP use.
 If the same symptoms return, this may mean the machine is not delivering the best possible results.
-You should talk this issue over with your healthcare provider.
+Talk this issue over with your healthcare provider.

 Other changes in your health or lifestyle may cause your symptoms to return.
 That may mean your CPAP settings need to be adjusted.
-You may need to check the CPAP settings if any of the following things apply:
+The following factors can affect how well your CPAP treatment is working:

 4. Your CPAP Machine Is Aging